A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Discussion

 Bayesian mixture models offer promising applications for neighborhood-level data.
-Our approach enabled us to characterize and assign NSDoH profile patterns to census tracts in Massachusetts.
+Our approach enabled us to characterize and assign NSDoH profile patterns to neighborhoods in Massachusetts.
 Geospatial mapping of NSDoH profiles demonstrated how we can leverage these tools to identify areas for targeted interventions.
-The profiles derived for the model were applied to examine the association with receipt of optimal care for endometrial cancer patients of certain NSDoH profiles.
-However, these profiles are translatable to a myriad of other outcomes and exploratory analyses.
+Using our NSDoH profiles to assess association with health outcomes, such as receipt of optimal care for EC, may give a more nuanced understanding of how SDoH overlap and co-occur within communities rather than in isolation to shape health experiences and outcomes.
+While this study focused on receipt of optimal care for EC patients, the derived profiles are translatable to a myriad of other outcomes and exploratory analyses.